imixs/imixs-workflow/src/site/markdown/engine/acl.md

 |MANAGERACCESS | yes     | yes     | yes     | yes     |  yes    | yes     |

-The read and write access for a workitem can be defined by the BPMN model with the [ACL Properties of the Imixs-BPMN modeler](../modelling/process.html#ACL_Properties) and the [Access Plugin](./plugins/accessplugin.html)
+The read and write access for a workitem can be defined by the BPMN model with the [ACL Properties of the Imixs-BPMN modeler](../modelling/process.html#ACL_Properties).

 ## The AccessDeniedException